purusharthmalik/fun_experiments_with_programs/pdf_manipulate/README.md

 * Convert to A3
 * To flip even pages of booklet by 180 degrees.
 * Merge files as single output/ or not?
+* Make an executable file for windows users or a web application